 Learn DJ tricks with the acapella master: James Hype’s Mixing Skills

-So whether you want to find studio-quality acapellas to use in your DJ sets, or you’re happy to have a go at making your own, in this article you’ll find the web site, store, download pool, software or web app that’s right for you.
+So whether you want to find studio-quality acapellas to use in your DJ sets, or you’re happy to have a go at making your own, in this article you’ll learn the best place to locate acapellas today.

 Most dedicated dance music stores will have a certain number of acapellas on sale, and DJ download pools certainly feature acapellas among the DJ-friendly versions of tracks they offer.
 Try these: